gyuho/learn/doc/etcd_raft_algorithm/README.md

 <br>
 In *Raft*, each operation should appear to execute instantaneously, only once, at some point between the call and response: **_linearizable semantics_**.
+And changes in the cluster should appear in the same order to all of the machines in the cluster.
 However, **if a leader crashes**, *client requests* will **time out** and try again with randomly-chosen servers.
-If it were after the leader had committed the log entry but before responding to the client, the client tries the same command with the new leader: *the command would get executed a second time*.
+If it were after the leader had committed the log entry but before responding to the client, the client tries the same command with the new leader:
+*the command would get executed a second time*.

 To prevent this, clients assign unique serial number to each command.
 Then the state machine in a server stores the most recent serial number processes for